 Subcontractor - party contracting with the MCO to perform any services related to the requirements of this contract.
+Subcontractors may include, without limitation, affiliates, subsidiaries, and affiliated and unaffiliated third parties.

 Subcontractor Monitoring Plan - a written plan describing how obligations, services, and functions performed by the MCO's subcontractor will be reviewed to ensure that such obligations, services, and functions are performed to the same extent that they were performed by MCO.